-207.(1) The Teaching Service Commission shall consist of a Chairman and not more than six other members.
+Composition of Commission.
+207. (1) The Teaching Service Commission shall consist of a Chairman and not more than six other members.

-- (2) Six of the members of the Commission (hereinafter referred to as "appointed members") shall be appointed as follows - - (a) one person appointed as Chairman of the Commission by the President acting after consultation with such bodies as appear to him to represent teachers; - one person appointed by the President on the nomination of the Guyana Teachers' Association; - one person nominated for appointment by the Minister assigned responsibility for local government after that Minister has consulted with such body as appears to him to represent the interests of local democratic organs; and - three persons appointed by the President. - (3) The other member of the Commission shall be the Chief Education Officer. - (4) A Deputy Chairman of the Commission shall be appointed by the President from among the appointed members. - (5) A person shall be disqualified for appointment as an appointed member of the Commission if - - (a) he is a public officer; or - (b) he is a teacher in the public service. - (6) A person shall not while he is holding or is acting in the office of a member of the Commission or within three years commencing with the date on which he last held or acted in that office be eligible for appointment as a teacher in the public service. - (7) The hairman, the Deputy Chairman and one other member designated as such in the instrument appointing him shall be full-time members of the Commission.
+(2) Six of the members of the Commission (hereinafter referred to as "appointed members") shall be appointed as follows -

+- (a) one person appointed as Chairman of the Commission by the President acting after consultation with such bodies as appear to him to represent teachers; - (b) one person appointed by the President on the nomination of the Guyana Teachers' Association. - (c) one person nominated for appointment by the Minister assigned responsibility for local government after that Minister has consulted with such body as appears to him to represent the interests of local democratic organs; and - (d) three persons appointed by the President.

-INo.
-2
+(3) The other member of the Commission shall be the Chief Education Officer.

+(4) A Deputy Chairman of the Commission shall be appointed by the President from among the appointed members.

+AMENDED by Act No 17 of 1984 by substitution of para (5) as follows:

+17 of 1984 (5) A person shall be disqualified for appointment as an appointed member of the Commission if he is a public officer.

+(6) A person shall not while he is holding or is acting in the office of a member of the Commission or within three years commencing with the date on which he last held or acted in that office be eligible for appointment as a teacher in the public service.

+(7) The Chairman, the Deputy Chairman and one other member designated as such in the instrument appointing him shall be full-time members of the Commission.

-- (8) The President may grant leave of absence to any appointed member of the Commission. - (9) An appointed member of the Commission may at any time resign his office as such member by writing under his hand addressed to the President. - (10) An appointed member of the Commission shall be eligible for re-appointment. - 208.(1) Subject to the provisions of this article, the office of an vacation appointed member of the Commission shall become vacant at the ex- of office of appointed piration of three years from the date of his appointment or at such member of the earlier time as may be specified in the instrument by which he was the Commisappointed.
+(8) The President may grant leave of absence to any appointed member of the Commission.

+(9) An appointed member of the Commission may at any time resign his office as such member by writing under his hand addressed to the President.

+(10) An appointed member of the Commissions shall be eligible for reappointment.

+208. (1) Subject to the provisions of this article, the office of an appointed Vacation of member of the Commission shall become vacant at the expiration of three years from date of his appointment or at such earlier time as may be specified in the instrument by which he was appointed.

-- (2) The provisions of article 225 (which relate to removal from office) shall apply to the office of an appointed member of the Teaching Service Commission, and for the purposes of paragraphs (4) and (6) of that article the prescribed authority shall be the Prime Minister, except that, in relation to a member other than the Chairman of the Commission or a member for the time being acting in the office of Chairman, the prescribed authority for the purposes of the said paragraph (6) shall be the Chairman of the Commission. - (3) The provisions of paragraph (2) shall be without prejudice to the power of the President to revoke the appointment of a member of the Commission appointed under paragraph (2) (b) of article 207 on a request being made for such revocation to the President by the Guyana Teachers' Association. - Subject to the provisions of this Constitution, the power Appoint to appoint persons as teachers in the public service and to remove and ment of to exercise disciplinary control over persons holding or acting in such offices shall vest in the Teaching Service Commission.
+(2) The provisions of article 225 (which relate to removal from office) shall apply to the office an appointed member of the Teaching Service Commission, and for the purposes of paragraphs (4) and (6) of that article the prescribed authority shall be the Prime Minister, except that in relation to a member other than the Chairman of the Commission or a member for the time being acting in the office of the Chairman, the prescribed authority for the purposes of the said paragraph (6) shall be the Chairman of the Commission.

+(3) The provisions of paragraph (2) shall be without prejudice to the power of the President to revoke the appointment of a member of the Commission appointed under paragraph (2)(b) of article 207 on a request being made for such revocation to the President by the Guyana Teachers' Association.

+Subject to the provisions of this Constitution, the power to ap- Appointment of 209.
+(1) point persons as teachers in the public service and to remove and to exercise disciplinary control over persons holding or acting in such offices shall vest in the Teaching Service Commission.